agavemountain/dotfiles/README.md

 # Joe's Dirty Little Dotfiles

-This repository contains my configuration dot files and shell scripts to automate the installation and tedious tasks.
+As I get older, my brain gets softer.

+This is a collection of scripts and configuration files that I use to setup and abuse development workstations and servers.

 This is a work in progress.
 This repository will grow as I normalize my configurations between Mac OS, Ubuntu, CentOS, gentoo, and other